 Getting started with Zeal 8-bit Computer

-In this short article, we will see how to get started with Zeal 8-bit Computer, from how to power it on to how to actually use it. this guide is not meant to be a complete documentation of the computer, nor a detailed technical reference manual.
-In case you have any question, suggestion, or you simply need help, you can contact me either by email (check About page) or on the Discord server.
+In this short article, we'll see how to get started with the Zeal 8-bit computer, from how to power it on to how to actually use it.
+This guide is not meant to be a complete documentation for the computer, nor is it a detailed technical reference manual.
+In case you have any questions, suggestions, or you simply need help, you can contact me either by email (check the About page) or on the Discord server.

 Preparing the computer

 Before powering on the board, let's review what is needed: